Before Opening an Etsy store, what you need to know

 Convertkit – this is an email service provider, I used to gather email addresses for my customers who receive a free print and a discount code for the shop.
 Convertkit is not a free option.
 For most shops, it’s fine to start with a free service such as MailChimp.

-See Flodesk in action here – you can sign up for the free print right here.
+See Flodesk in action here – when you sign up for the free print.

 Now if the thought of emailing lots of customers frightens the bees out of you, maybe save this for later.